nstack/stackhut/docs/examples/index.rst

 ``image-process`` is a StackHut service that performs various image manipulation tasks and can be used to generate *memes*.
 This Python-based service demonstrates the following features,

 * File manipulation
-* OS dependencies
+* OS and language dependencies
-* Embedding resource files within a service
+* Embedding and accessing resource files within a service

 Web Tools